luisangulouk/countries-ngrx/README.md

 A Country's Profile will be rendered when clicking on a country on the second dropdown, an extra Redux-action was added on "List including Capital" checkbox which includes the name of the Country's Capital on the list(Country's dropdown).

-The initial idea was treating **Reagions** and **Countries** as separate entities with similar structures however along the way seemed to be more logical to get them nested and make a better use of the Redux:Store.
+The initial idea was treating **Regions** and **Countries** as separate entities with similar structures however along the way seemed to be more logical to get them nested and make a better use of the Redux:Store.

 **RegionCountryNgrx tree-structure Layout**